unikorn-cloud/identity/README.md

 These are available on the `OAuth2Client` data type.
 See the reference implementation [login](https://github.com/unikorn-cloud/ui/tree/main/src/routes/login) and [error](https://github.com/unikorn-cloud/ui/tree/main/src/routes/error) pages for the interface.

+Once created, the `oauth2client` controller will generate a client secret in the resource status that can be shared with the relaying party.

 ### Authentication

 Authentication is handled in a few different ways:

 * OIDC authorization code flow (for typical users via a browser).
 * Service accounts (that issue long lived access tokens).
-* System accounts secured by X.509 (used by Unikorn services to talk to one another).
+* System accounts secured by X.509 (used by Unikorn services to talk to one another, and potentially financial grade users).

 Service endpoints that users directly interact with will use token introspection against he Identity service to authenticate a user, then retrieve and ACL to authorize the request.